 Have you ever had a project that ended up having so many issues come up that you wanted to throw in the towel and just leave it incomplete?
-That has been this project for me.
+That has been this particular project for me.
 Nearly anything and everything that could have gone wrong with it has, which means that the re-finish that I expected to take two weeks ended up taking a little over three months.
 Yikes!
 Would you believe that one of those “things” was my car breaking down and it and the trailer got stranded near Park City for almost a week?
 Oh man was it frustrating!

 I guess it is a good thing that I am too cheap to replace my trailer and knew that I just had to keep rolling with every punch that came my way and eventually it would get done.
 So here is the reveal…finally.

 We bought this old utility trailer used, on the classifieds, a few years ago and it has been a good little trailer, but it has been starting to look pretty beat-up.
 These Northern Utah winters do a number on anything that gets left outside so I decided that I better get to refinishing it before winter hits so that we won’t have to replace the wooden boards along the bottom next year…otherwise the Utility Trailer was looking sad enough that I was starting to get embarrassed any time we needed to take it anywhere.

 In an attempt to make due with what we have, after I had decided that it was going to cost about one third as much to refinish it the way that I wanted to rather than buying a new one, I got to work.
 Here are some before pictures, so you can see that it was looking rusty, chipped and faded, and the boards were quite weathered but still strong.
 Don’t mind my weedy yard…we are working on the needful landscaping right now and eventually there will be a drive-way there, but for now we’re rocking the weeds.